Skip to main content

 Current promo: No subscription required; 5% discount on autoship

-Blue Apron killed the subscription requirement in 2025.
+Blue Apron dropped its subscription requirement in recent years.
 That’s the headline.
 You can order once, try it, and never think about it again.
 No “skip this week” reminders.
 No “pause your subscription” settings buried in account menus.
 No accidentally getting charged because you forgot to cancel before the cutoff.

 For big families, this matters more than it sounds.
 You’re not always cooking at home.
 Some weeks you’ve got travel.
 Some weeks you’re eating leftovers from a birthday party.
 Some weeks your in-laws visit and insist on cooking.
 Blue Apron lets you order when you actually need it, not on a rigid weekly schedule.